FREQUENTLY ASKED QUESTIONS

 Someone owes me money or child support and I want to track them down, can you help me?

 Sorry, no. I only deal with missing persons who have been reported to the Police and/or for whom there is concern over their welfare.
 There are Private Investigators who can help you but as I have never worked with or used a P.I.
 I can't really give any firsthand recommendations.
-There are a couple who I have had contact with whose names I can pass on if requested.

 I was adopted out as a baby, can you help me locate my birth family?